typst/typst/tests/typ/layout/columns.typ

 Arbitrary horizontal growth.

 ---
-// Test columns in an infinitely wide frame.
+// Test columns in an infinitely high frame.
 #set page(width: 7.05cm, columns: 2)

 There can be as much content as you want in the left column